sudopla/jenkins-ansible-deploy-vm/README.md

 Install Job DSL plugin
 <img src="img/dsl-job-1.png" width="80%">

-Create Seed Job

-If you already have a seed job you just need to add the code in the file [seedjob](seedjob) to your existing job if not you can create a new DSK job.
+If you already have a seed job you just need to add the code in the file [seedjob](seedjob) to your existing job if not you need to create a new DSL job.
 <img src="img/dsl-job-01.png" width="80%">

 <img src="img/dsl-job-2.png" width="40%">

-Speficy the repository URL where the DLS job will be
+Speficy the repository URL where the seed job file will be saved

 <img src="img/dsl-job-3.png" width="100%">

-Specify the name of the seed job
+Specify the name of the seed job file

 <img src="img/dsl-job-4.png" width="100%">

-You also need to disable the option shown below
+You also need to disable the option shown below.
+(Manage Jenkins -> Configure Global Security)

 <img src="img/dsl-job-5.png" width="60%">

 **Modify Ansible Playbooks**

 **Configure Kerberos**